kunalaswal/kunaldemo/README.md

 # kunaldemo
 this is my first git
 <br>
-my name is kunal aswal
+my name is kunal rajora